Farina (food)

 Farina is a form of milled wheat popular in the United States.
 It is often cooked as a hot breakfast cereal, or porridge.
 The word farina comes from the Latin word for 'meal' or 'flour'.
 Farina is milled from hard red wheat (spring or winter variants).
+In commercially available farina, the bran and most of the germ are removed.
+Cream of Wheat, Malt-O-Meal, and Farina Mills are popular brand names of breakfast cereal.